cloudnative-pg/cloudnative-pg/docs/src/cnp-plugin.md

 ### Report

-The `kubectl cnp report` command requests the operator to provide information regarding the operator deployment, configuration and events.
+The `kubectl cnp report` command bundles various pieces of information into a ZIP file.
 It aims to provide the needed context to debug problems with clusters in production.

+It has two sub-commands: `operator` and `cluster`.

+#### report Operator

+The `operator` sub-command requests the operator to provide information regarding the operator deployment, configuration and events.

 !!!
 Important
     All confidential information in Secrets and ConfigMaps is REDACTED.